colinclancy/quaranteam/README.md

-# Quaranteam
+# Team Humanity
-Frame composer for Quaranteam.
+Frame composer for teamhumanity_.

 ## How to Update the Frames